 There are many other issues that present with sensory processing problems that may present during management of clothing fasteners:

-Vestibular Dysfunction and resulting difficulties in management of clothing fasteners:
+Vestibular Sensory and clothing fasteners:

 Poor bilateral coordination– Children with poor sensory processing often times present with bilateral coordination difficulties.
 Gross motor tasks and coordinated use of the hands in fine motor tasks at midline appear to be clumsy.
 Managing buttons, snaps, and zippers are difficult when asking these children to use their hands together.
-Tasks such as buttoning and zippering require one hand to perform a precision task while the other hand assists.
+Tasks such as buttoning and zipping require one hand to perform a precision task while the other hand assists.
 These types of skills challenge the child with poor bilateral coordination.
 While children with poor bilateral coordination may not have a clear established dominant hand, it can be difficult to manipulate buttons when one hand is not defined as the “skilled” hand.

 Difficulty with movement– Children with unmet sensory needs can present as fidgety and uncoordinated, making clothing fastener management quite difficult.